-Prerequisites: Upper division standing, satisfactory completion of Writing Competency requirement, and at least three units selected from History $100,\,101,\,105,\,106,\,115,\,116$
+Prerequisites: Upper division standing, Writing Proficiency Assessment with a score of 8 or above, or Rhetoric and Writing Studies 280 or 281, and at least three units selected from History 100, 101, 105, 106, 115, 116.

 Topics in world history from the beginning of the sixteenth century to the present emphasizing world-scale patterns of change and cross-cultural comparisons.
 Various approaches to conceptualizing and teaching world history.
 Intended primarily for students preparing to teach history in secondary schools.